jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbdirectory/read/terminalsof.md

 * The view function can be accessed externally by anyone.
 * The function does not alter state on the blockchain.
 * The function overrides a function definition from the `IJBDirectory` interface.
-* The function returns an array of terminal addresses..
+* The function returns an array of terminal addresses.

 # Body